When is the Best Age to Start Kids Skiing??

 The best age to start kids skiing is ultimately your decision.
 If you’re taking your child out on hills near your house or a safe patch of backcountry then you can take them out whenever you feel they are ready.
 I’ve had friends put skis on their children almost as soon as they could walk.
 Most ski resorts will have a few more restrictions than your neighborhood park though.

-Some ski resorts have classes for children as young as the age of 4.
-Other ski resorts accept children as young as 3 on the slopes as long as they are potty trained.
+Some ski schools have classes for children as young as the age of 4.
+Other ski schools accept children as young as 3 on the slopes as long as they are potty trained.
 While taking your toddler to a ski resort may sound like a fun family day, it is important to keep in mind that most 3 year olds are still developing a sense of focus and dexterity.
 This means you should plan on keeping your ski sessions short when they’re getting started.

 Do Ski Goggles Have Sizes?

 Absolutely.
 Everyone’s heads are different sizes and shapes so snow goggles are designed to cater to those differences.
 When it comes to kids, it’s no different.
 Individual brands often size their goggles a little differently so be sure to check the sizing charts before making a purchase.
 Some kids goggles are designed to fit toddlers as young as 2 years old and adjust to allow for several ski seasons worth of use.
 Our kids ski goggles are made specially for ages 3 to 8 and line up flush with our Spire Youth Ski Helmet, also made for ages 3 to 8.

 Kids grow quick but if you’re careful with your purchases you can expect their gear to last two seasons, three if you’re lucky!
 Some kids ski boots are designed to adjust to different sizes so they’ll last you longer and save you from needing to purchase new equipment sooner than you’d like.